 Gaming applications – application process

-In accordance with the Gaming Machines Act 1992, when an application is lodged with this office to apply for the approval of a new licence, certain requirements must be met prior to that application being heard by the Commissioner.
+In accordance with the Gaming Machines Act 1992, when an application is lodged with Consumer and Business Services (CBS) to apply for the approval of a new licence, certain requirements must be met prior to that application being heard by the Commissioner.

 Advertising and notification

 Any application for a new licence requires advertising.
 View Advertising Requirements.

 When an application is advertised, any person can lodge an objection at least seven days before the hearing date.

 The application once lodged is handled by the CBS Customer Service Centre, they process all documents received and arrange the following:

 - a hearing date is set to have the application heard by a Delegate